bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch22-4">Section 22.4: Relative Position</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-> Relative positioning moves the element in relation to where it would
+<p>Relative positioning moves the element in relation to where it would have been
-> have been in *normal flow* .Offset properties:
+in <i>normal flow</i> .Offset properties:</p>

 1.  top
 2.  left
 3.  right
 4.  bottom

-> are used to indicate how far to move the element from where it would
-> have been in normal flow.
+<p>are used to indicate how far to move the element from where it would have been in normal flow.</p>

 <pre><code>.relpos {
   <b>position</b>: relative;